BatchClayderman/DEC-AI-Literacy-Course/README.md

 #### M1Q3: What is the main purpose of supervised learning?
 Choose only ONE best answer.

 - A. To learn patterns without any labeled input.
-- **B. To predict outcomes based on input data with known answers. **
+- **B. To predict outcomes based on input data with known answers**.
 - C. To generate new content without training data.
 - D. To operate without any human intervention or data labelling.